 What Is a Personality Test?

-a tool used to assess human personality.
+A personality test is defined as a tool used to assess human personality.
 Personality testing and assessment refer to techniques designed to measure the characteristic patterns of traits that people exhibit across various situations.

 Personality tests can be used to help clarify a clinical diagnosis, guide therapeutic interventions, and help predict how people may respond in different situations.